ronquiaj/ronquiaj/README.md

 # Look who's stumbled onto my page 😉
 ---
 ## A little bit about myself...
 Hi there!
-My name is Adrian Ronquillo, and I'm an incoming UI/UX engineer at Netflix.
-I come from a small town of 8000ish people from Ketchikan, Alaska, but don't get the impression that I'm not setting my sights for higher.
-I'm very enthusiastic about learning new technologies and programming languages, and am interested in pursuing a career in fullstack web development.
+My name is Adrian Ronquillo, and I'm a UI engineer at Netflix!

 ## Experience
 - ### Software Engineer / Intern 💻: